What's included in your holiday price:

 Photography: Opportunities are good to excellent, particularly for bears, Walrus, some birds and above all scenery.

-Your leaders: Kevin Shaw is the nominated Heatherlea Leader, others may be appointed nearer the time.
-The voyage will be under the supervision a resident on-board Expedition Leader, plus crew leaders of a very high standard.
+Your leaders: Kevin Shaw, Ian Ford and Bernie Forbes are nominated Heatherlea Leaders.
+The voyage will be under the supervision a resident on-board Expedition Leader, plus expedition crew of a very high standard.

 TRAVEL TO ABERDEEN

 The Group Meeting Point is at the vessel in Aberdeen.
 We will board in the afternoon of Day 1, Thursday 26 May 2022.
 Directions to the Meeting Point will be provided nearer the time.
-On this holiday pre-holiday hotel and car parking are not included, though these can be arranged if requested at the time of booking.
+Pre-holiday hotel and car parking are not included, though these can be arranged if requested at the time of booking.

 OUR VESSEL - Specifications

 Length: 107.6 meters

 Propulsion: 2 x ABC main engines; total 4,200 kW

 Hondius is the first-registered Polar Class 6 vessel in the world, meeting the latest and highest Lloyd’s Register standards for ice-strengthened cruise ships.
 Surpassing the requirements of the Polar Code adopted by the International Maritime Organization (IMO), Hondius represents the most flexible, advanced, innovative touring vessel in the polar regions, thoroughly optimized for exploratory voyages that provide you the utmost first-hand contact with the Arctic.